scorched-wow/urbanboi/README.md

-Nested menu so that when i click on a link it will bring up a list (of places that i have done) instead of the current way i now do things. www.urbanexboi.co.uk is my live site if you wanna take a look
+Nested menu so that when i click on a link it will bring up a list (of places that i have done in that catagory) instead of the current way i now do things. www.urbanexboi.co.uk is my live site if you wanna take a look